radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/index.md

 ---
-title: "Brainwave's web portal"
+title: "Identity Analytics's web portal"
-description: "Brainwave's web portal"
+description: "Identity Analytics's web portal"
 ---

-# Brainwave's web portal
+# Identity Analytics's web portal

 Identity Analytics integrates a 2.0 web portal that will allow you to publish the information contained in the identity ledger as well as the results of your personalized data analysis and controls.
 These results can then be shared with all security and compliance actors of your company.